-Sukkahville is an international design competition that challenges entrants to re-imagine the Sukkah.
 A Sukkah is a temporary structure built during the Jewish festival of Sukkot to commemorate the 40 years that Jews spent wandering the desert.
-It is described as a symbolic wilderness shelter, symbolizing the frailty and transience of life.
+The original source for this tradition is Leviticus 23: 42-43, where it is described as a reminder of the booths that the children of Israel dwelt in after God brought them out of their slavery in Egypt.
+Many interpreters have understood the Sukkah as symbolizing the frailty and transience of life and shelter.
+While building a Sukkah is a particular Jewish ritual observance, it represents many conceptual themes surrounding the essential nature of dwelling that is universal.
 Proposing an innovative Sukkah design that balances the dichotomies of new/old, open/closed, temporary/permanent is the challenge inherent in this competition.